 There are more players, more games, more events and also much more resources invested in esports year after year for the last two decades.
 According to mtlesports.com there is a 35.6% increase in global revenue growth and a 20.1% global audience growth between 2015 and 2020.
-It is truly a spectacular shift in the entertainment sector and not only did the video game industry surpasses the film industry but esports events have already started to fill arenas like traditional sports do.
+It is truly a spectacular shift in the entertainment sector and not only has the video game industry surpassed the film industry but esports events have already started to fill arenas like traditional sports.
 One thing is almost certain, the HyperXesports arena that was recently opened in Las Vegas is a model that will be replicated throughout the world in the next years.

 Where will Esports stop?

 Not to be overly dramatic here but one saying that has become very popular these days is: “The world as we know it came to an end”.
 The health crisis that has struck the world has already affected our lives in numerous ways and it is quite uncertain yet how different our lives will be after the end of this crisis.
 However, one thing is for sure, during the confinement some people had a hard time staying home and some others had less to complain about because it meant plenty of time to play their favourite video game.
 Gamers do thrive when they can stay at home.
 One of the consequences of the health crisis is that digital entertainment will be privileged and also promoted.
 In a letter published on April 29th, the International Olympic Committee President Thomas Bach wrote: “We shall also have to consider what social distancing may mean for our relations with e-sports”.
 The recently appointed President of the International Esports Federation (IESF), Vlad Marinescu mentioned in a videoconference that 1.2 billion people are playing video games.
 With so many people playing, a lot of capital and a solid industry to promote it, there are good reasons to believe esports are still on the rise.

 A major local player